snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/backend-integration.md

   srcWalletClient
 );

-// OnlySwaps Router Client (Source Chain)
+// ONLYSwaps Router Client (Source Chain)
-// Used for initiating swaps and updating fees. export const onlySwapsSrcClient = new OnlySwapsViemClient( MY_ADDRESS,
+// Used for initiating swaps and updating fees. export const ONLYSwapsSrcClient = new ONLYSwapsViemClient( MY_ADDRESS,
   CONFIG.ROUTER,
   srcPublicClient,
   srcWalletClient
 );

-// OnlySwaps Router Client (Destination Chain)
+// ONLYSwaps Router Client (Destination Chain)
 // Used for checking fulfillment status (receipts).
 // Note: WalletClient is required by the constructor.
 We pass the source wallet client
-// as a placeholder since we only intend to read (fetchReceipt) on the destination. export const onlySwapsDestClient = new OnlySwapsViemClient( MY_ADDRESS,
+// as a placeholder since we only intend to read (fetchReceipt) on the destination. export const ONLYSwapsDestClient = new ONLYSwapsViemClient( MY_ADDRESS,
   CONFIG.ROUTER, // Assumes same router address on destination destPublicClient,